appgate/terraform-provider-appgatesdp/README.md

 Using the provider
 ---------------------------

-Detailed documentation for the Appgate provider can be found in the docs directory, [here](./website/docs).
+Detailed documentation for the AppGate SDP provider can be found in the docs directory, [here](./website/docs).

-Examples how to deploy Appgate to cloud platforms can be found [here](https://github.com/appgate/sdp-tf-reference-architecture).
+Examples how to deploy AppGate SDP to cloud platforms can be found [here](https://github.com/appgate/sdp-tf-reference-architecture).